Probate Q&A Series

 • Manage estate property until distribution.

-• Prepare and file the required accounting.
+• Prepare and file the required inventory and accounting.

 • Distribute assets according to will or intestacy law.